Planning-Inspectorate/appeal-planning-decision/README.md

 The connection methods are the same for users in both ActiveDirectory groups - anyone not in these groups will have no access to the cluster.

+## Secrets

+> tl;dr never store sensitive information in the repo.
+Always store it in an Azure Key Vault.
+If you wish to manually
+> enter some data, store it in the PINS-managed one.

+In Kubernetes, [secrets](https://kubernetes.io/docs/concepts/configuration/secret/) are a way of managing sensitive information.
+There are many ways of storing secrets securely so that they are never divulged - as we are using Azure, the chosen method is via [Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/basic-concepts) and then using [AKV2K8S](https://akv2k8s.io/) to inject these as Kubernetes Secrets.

+There are two Key Vaults available to each deployment:
+ - Environment.
+As part of the infrastructure deployment process, a Key Vault is created for each environment.
+This should only be used to store automatically generated data, such database configuration.
+There is a job to extract variables from the Terraform job and put them into this Key Vault.
+As this Key Vault is managed by Terraform, it should only have secrets stored in here that are automatically generated - anything manually added may get lost.
+ - PINS.
+In the PINS Azure subscription, there is a manually created Key Vault.
+The purpose of this is for PINS Staff to be able to inject data into this infrastructure without ever having to transmit it insecurely.
+This is only available to PINS staff so there is no loss in the chain of custody of data.
+Any secrets that you wish to store manually (eg, a token generated for a third-party service, such as Notify) must be stored in here.
+There is only one of these Key Vaults, so this is designed as the global Key Vault.

+The access rights to both of these Key Vaults are done a least-privilege basis and should only ever have `GET` access.
+Even `LIST` could produce a vulnerability so should never be granted.

+In order to add a secret to Kubernetes, you must declare it in the Helm or Release configuration.
+This will trigger AKV2K8S to download the secret from Key Vault and inject it as a secret.

 ## Adding a user to a group

 > This is an administrative task, to be performed in Azure ActiveDirectory.